Romance’s Sweet, Savage Lady

 Rosemary Rogers’ Life

-Rosemary Rogers revolutionized the historical romance genre with the publication of her first book, Sweet Savage Love, in 1973.
+Rosemary Rogers helped revolutionize the historical romance genre with the publication of her first book Sweet Savage Love in 1974.
 She is considered as one of “Avon’s Queens of Historical Romance.”

-Later in life, she married a man twenty years her junior, but that, too, ended in divorce.
+Later in life, she married a man twenty years her junior.
+That marriage also ended in divorce.
 It seemed Rogers’ passionate nature rivaled that of her heroines:

 “I’d like to live with a man… But I find men in real life don’t come up to my fantasies.
 I want culture, spirit, and sex all rolled up together.”ROSEMARY ROGERS